 The risk appetite statement should be easy to communicate and therefore easy for all stakeholders to understand.
-It should be directly linked to the firm's strategy, address the firm's material risks under both normal and stressed market and macroeconomic conditions5, and set clear boundaries and expectations by establishing quantitative limits and qualitative statements for risk that are difficult to measure.
-It also should establish quantitative measures of loss or negative outcomes that can be aggregated and disaggregated.
+It should be directly linked to the financial institution's strategy, address the institution's material risks under both normal and stressed market and macroeconomic conditions8, and set clear boundaries and expectations by establishing quantitative limits and qualitative statements.
+It should establish quantitative measures of loss or negative outcomes that can be aggregated and disaggregated.
 These measures may be expressed in terms of earnings, capital, liquidity-at-risk, or other appropriate metrics (e.g. growth, volatility).
-Qualitative statements should complement quantitative measures; set the overall tone for the firm's approach to risk taking; articulate clearly the motivations for taking on or avoiding certain types of risks, products, country/regional exposures, or other categories.
-Setting the firm-wide risk appetite is the first step; the aggregate risk appetite has to be allocated to the firm's business lines, legal entities and down to all relevant levels, which need to align with the firm's strategic and business plans.
+Qualitative statements should complement quantitative measures; set the overall tone for the financial institution's approach to risk taking; articulate clearly the motivations for taking on or avoiding certain types of risks, products, country/regional exposures, or other categories.
+Setting the institution-wide risk appetite is the first step; the aggregate risk appetite should be allocated to the financial institution's business lines, legal entities as relevant, and other levels as appropriate, in alignment with the institution's strategic and business plans.
+This entails judgement and necessitates input from bottom-up as well as top-down.

-Some better examples of risk appetite statements include: (i) a summary statement that is easy for all stakeholders to understand and addresses the levels and types of risk the firm is willing to accept to achieve its business objectives and (ii) key background information and assumptions that informed the risk appetite statement and the firm's strategic and business plans at the time they were approved.
-Risk appetite may not necessarily be expressed in a single document; however, the way it is expressed and the manner in which multiple documents form a "coherent whole" need to be carefully reviewed to ensure that the board obtains a holistic, but compact and easy to absorb, view of the firm's risk appetite.
+Some better examples of risk appetite statements include a summary statement that is easy for all stakeholders to understand and addresses the levels and types of risk the financial institution is willing to accept to achieve its business objectives.
+Risk appetite may not necessarily be expressed in a single document; however, the way it is expressed and the manner in which multiple documents form a "coherent whole" need to be carefully reviewed to ensure that the board obtains a holistic, but compact and easy to absorb, view of the financial institution's risk appetite.

-2.1 Key elements of a risk appetite statement should:
+2.1 An effective risk appetite statement should: